 Steve Rogers was a great pitcher.
 I am the first to acknowledge that.

-Ever since 1980, all you’ve needed to be eligible for an MLB pension is 43 game days of service.
-If you’re called up in mid-August and stay on the roster until October 1, you’ll be assured of getting guaranteed money when you turn 62-years-old?
-How much?
-The annual benefit is $3,589 per year.
+Ever since 1980, all you’ve needed to be eligible for MLB is 43 game days of service.
+In fact, if you’re called up by your favorite team in mid-August this year, and stay on its roster till October 1, you know what you’re guaranteed when you turn 62-years-old?
+An annual benefit of nearly $4,000 per year.

-But if you had less than four years of service before 1980, you’ll receive only $625 for every 43 game days of service you had on an active MLB roster.
+But if you played less than four years before 1980, you’re only receiving $625 for every 43 game days of service you have on an active MLB roster.

-Mr. Rogers is now the players’ pension liaison to the union representing current ballplayers.
-He earns an annual salary of approximately $250,000 when benefits are factored into the equation.
-And that’s in addition to the MLB pension he earned after his playing days were over.
+Mr. Rogers, who is the players’ pension liaison to the union representing current ballplayers, earns an annual salary of approximately $250,000, once benefits have been factored into the equation, in addition to the MLB pension he earned after his playing days were over.

 Rogers was both a great pitcher and one of the most brutally frank players the Expos ever had.
-That ‘pull no punches’ approach lives on decades later–even now that Rogers works for the Major League Baseball Players’ Association.
+That pull-no-punches approach lives on decades later, with Rogers now working for the Major League Baseball Players’ Association.

 Did Rogers ever think about being nicer to the writers all those years?
-‘Cause kindness does go a long way.
+‘Cause kindness goes a long way.

-For the union he now represents, Rogers seems to be employing that same bulldog mentality that Keri referenced.
-And he’s crapping on all those pre-1980 retirees w/o MLB pensions–just like the Montreal writers crapped on him.
+Rogers seems to be employing that same bulldog mentality that Keri wrote about for the union representing current players by crapping on all those pre-1980 retirees w/o MLB pensions.
+Just like the Montreal writers crapped on him.

-Does Rogers ever think that perhaps his former teammates–the men he played with–are looking for him to do right by them?
+Does Rogers ever think that perhaps his former teammates, those men he played with, are just looking for him to do right by them?